 Refinishing hardwood flooring is a popular home improvement project that can breathe new life into dull or worn-out floors, significantly enhancing the aesthetic appeal of any space.
 The cost of refinishing hardwood floors varies widely based on several factors, including the size of the area, the condition of the floors, the type of finishing products used, and regional labor rates.

-We just finished up the flip house we have been working on for the past year.
+This beautiful flip house was a previous project we worked on a couple of years ago.
+One of the first things we noticed within this home was the existing hardwood floors that just needed some TLC.
 For this particular house, we decided to refinish the existing solid red oak hardwood flooring instead of installing engineered as we have in our current home.
 As much as we love engineered flooring, sometimes it just makes sense to keep what is there.
 We calculated both options and I’m going to break down the cost of how much it could cost you to refinish your hardwood floors.

 Refinish or Replace

 When you own or buy an older home this may be a question that you have before you make the decision to refinish.
 The biggest thing to look at is what condition the floors are actually in and have they been refinished in the past.
 If they are in a good condition with minor scrapes and have never been refinished, you are probably in good shape to go ahead with it.
 If they have been refinished before, you want to make sure there is enough wood thickness to sand again.
 Ideally, you would want 1/8 of an inch of wood at the top of the board, above the tongue and groove, in order to refinish.

 The first step in refinishing hardwood floors is to remove any nails or objects from the flooring that would impede the process.
 Baseboards don’t have to be removed if you are using shoe molding.
 If you already have a shoe molding down, you’ll definitely want to take it up.
 This will allow the finishers to get as close to the baseboard as possible.
 Then after the process is done the shoe molding can be reinstalled.